ganrad/Ansible-Web-Infra-Deploy/README.md

 4.  **roles/apacheHttpd/files/00-mpm.conf**: Modify the Apache Httpd pre-fork worker (or MPM process) parameters as needed to suit your requirements.
 By default, the Apache Httpd Server process will run in 'pre-fork' mode.
 The Httpd server process will spawn one worker process upon booting up and spawn a maximum of 256 worker processes (under maximum load).
 Refer to the Apache Httpd Server documentation (website) for further details.
 5.  **roles/apacheHttpd/templates/httpd.conf**: This is the main Apache Httpd server configuration file.
 Review this file and make changes as per your requirements (logging, ServerAdmin ....).
 6.  **roles/apacheHttpd/templates/mod_cluster.conf**: This is the configuration file for mod_cluster load balancer.
 Go thru the mod_cluster documentation website and make changes as necessary.
 7.  **roles/apacheHttpd/tasks/main.yml**: This file contains the set of configuration tasks required to install, configure and deploy Apache Httpd Server on remote machines.
-Ansible (engine) will read the task list sequentially and execute each task on each configured host/machine.
+Ansible (engine) will read the task list sequentially and execute each configuration task on each target host/machine.

 ### C] Modify Ansible scripts to configure the Apache Tomcat Server instance(s)
 Review and modify the following files/scripts to meet your requirements.
 1.  **hosts**: Under section '[tomcat-servers], specify IP Addresses (or host aliases) for the hosts/machines where Apache Tomcat Server binaries needs to be installed and deployed.
 Each host IP address or alias should be specified in a separate line within this file.
 If you are specifying host aliases (instead of IP addresses), then the DNS server should be able to resolve the host aliases to IP addresses correctly.
 As a result of running the Ansible playbook, an instance of Apache Tomcat Server will be deployed on each one of the hosts specified in this file.
 2.  **groups_vars/tomcat-servers**: Review the variables and their default values in this YAML file and specify appropriate values to meet your requirements.
 A comment line (prefixed with '#') is included above each variable to denote it's purpose.
 3.  **roles/tomcat/vars/main.yml**: Use this file to configure multiple Tomcat server instances on each host/machine.
 By default, only one Apache Tomcat Server instance (node) will be deployed on each host.
 For deploying multiple Tomcat instances per host, simply copy and paste the node definition (starting at *'node01'*) stanza to deploy as many instances per host as needed.
-Remember to provide unique values for the node name and port variables.
+Remember to provide unique values for the node *name* and *_port* variables.
-4.  **roles/tomcat/files/webapps**: Drop web application *WAR* files in this directory.
-All WAR files will be deployed to every Apache Tomcat instance on every host/machine.
+4.  **roles/tomcat/files/webapps**: Drop web application archive (*WAR*) files into this directory.
+All WAR files in this directory will be deployed to every Apache Tomcat instance on every host/machine.
+5.  **roles/tomcat/templates/<...> **:  Review all Ansible (Jinja2) template files in this directory.
+In Ansible, templates are essentially configuration files (Web/Tomcat) containing substitution parameters (variables).
+The Ansible engine replaces these parameters with actual values from a dictionary file at runtime.
+This is an extremely powerful feature that allows a web/application server on each host to be configured with a different set of parameter values.
+Refer to the Ansible documentation for more details.
+6.  **roles/tomcat/tasks/main.yml**: This file contains the set of configuration tasks required to install, configure and deploy Apache Tomcat Server on remote machines.
+Ansible (engine) will read the task list sequentially and execute each configuration task on each target host/machine.

 ### D] Run Ansible playbook to deploy the web infrastructure components
+Using a terminal window, run the following commands in the project *root* directory to deploy the web infrastructure components on all target hosts.
+Upon successful execution of the playbook (all tasks completed OK), the web infrastructure components on all the target hosts should be started and ready to serve web application requests.

+1. Perform a syntax check on the *install* playbook
+    ```
+    $ ansible-playbook -i hosts install.yml --syntax-check
+    ```
+2. Run the *install* playbook
+    ```
+    $ ansible-playbook -i hosts install.yml
+    ```
+    After the Ansible playbook execution finishes, task execution count for each host (classified by *Ok, Changed, Unreachable & Failed*) will be printed.
+If the playbook execution fails on a given host, Ansible will print a error message detailing the task which failed and the reason for failure.

 ### E] (Optional) Run Ansible playbook to un-deploy web infrastructure components
+Run the following command in the project *root* directory to undeploy (Uninstall) all web infrastructure components on all target hosts.
+Bear in mind, this command will not only stop all web infrastructure components running on the respective hosts but it will also undeploy/uninstall all components.

+1. Run the *install* playbook
+    ```
+    $ ansible-playbook -i hosts stop-servers.yml
+    ```